Self-Directed IRA Rules

 IRS Publication 590 defines a prohibited transaction as any improper use of your IRA by you, your beneficiary, or any disqualified person.

 Types of prohibited transactions:

-- Sale, exchange or leasing of a property between an IRA and a disqualified person.
+- Sale, exchange, or leasing of property between an IRA and a disqualified person.